AdobeDocs/campaign-web.en/help/v8/workflows/activities/transfer-file.md

     +++

-## Missing file and error management {#error}
+## Error management {#error}

-1. For **File transfer** type activities, the **[!UICONTROL Process missing file]** option allows you to activate a "No file" outbound transition after the acitvity if the file is not available on the specified path.
+1. For **File transfer** type activities, the **[!UICONTROL Process missing file]** option allows you to activate a "No file" outbound transition after the activity if the file is not available on the specified path.

-1. Toggle the **[!UICONTROL Process errors]** on to activate an "Error" outbound transition after the activity if any error occurs during the transfer (insufficient permissions to access a file for example).
+1. The **[!UICONTROL Process errors]** option allows you to activate an "Error" outbound transition after the activity if any error occurs during the transfer, such as insufficient permissions to access a file.

 ## Example